-dwelling unit means habitable rooms and other spaces used or intended for use as one self-contained residential unit, comprising at least bathroom, toilet and kitchen facilities as well as other living and sleeping space to accommodate one or more persons.
+dwelling unit means habitable rooms and other spaces used or intended for use as one self-contained residential unit, comprising at least bathroom, toilet and food preparation facilities as well as other living and sleeping space to accommodate one or more persons.

-establishment cost see schedule 3 (Dictionary) of the Sustainable Planning Act 2009.
+establishment cost see schedule 2 (Dictionary) of the Planning Act 2016.

-gross floor area (GFA) means the sum of the floor areas (inclusive of all walls, columns and balconies, whether roofed or not) of all stories of every building located on a site, excluding the areas (if any) used for building services, a ground floor public lobby, a public mall in a shopping centre, and areas associated with the parking, loading and manoeuvring of motor vehicles.
+gross floor area (GFA) means the sum of the floor areas (inclusive of all walls, columns and balconies, whether roofed or not) of all stories of every building and/or structure attributable to the development use located on a site, excluding the areas (if any) used for building services, a ground floor public lobby, a public mall in a shopping centre, and areas associated with the parking, loading and manoeuvring of motor vehicles.

-habitable room (as defined in The Noosa Plan) means any room of a dwelling unit or accommodation unit other than a bathroom, laundry, toilet, pantry, walk-in wardrobe, corridor, stair, lobby, photographic darkroom, clothes drying room and other space of a specialised nature occupied neither frequently nor for extended periods.
+habitable room (as defined in the Local planning instrument) means any room of a dwelling unit or accommodation unit other than a bathroom, laundry, toilet, pantry, walk-in wardrobe, corridor, stair, lobby, photographic darkroom, clothes drying room and other space of a specialised nature occupied neither frequently nor for extended periods.